 By: Carmen Willings

-Low vision devices for distance viewing will allow students with low vision to access information in the distance.
-This can be helpful in the classroom as well as in the community.
-Portable distance devices will allow students to view street signs, building signs, fast food signs, and score boards just to name a few.
+Low vision devices for distance viewing will allow individuals with low vision to access information in the distance, generally of distances more than 10 feet.
+This can be helpful in the classroom, work-site as well as in the community and some devices are specially designed to allow individuals with low vision to to drive.

-Students can be taught to use their prescribed distance optical devices to complete short-term distance tasks such as viewing directories in office buildings, menus in fast food restaurants, signs in grocery store aisles, information presented on the class board, information on smart boards, and classroom charts.
-They can also be used during O&M lessons to view house numbers and street signs.
+Individuals can be taught to use their prescribed distance optical devices to complete short-term distance tasks such as viewing directories in office buildings, menus in fast food restaurants, signs in grocery store aisles, score boards, information presented on the class board, information on smart boards, and classroom charts.
+They can also be used during O&M lessons to view house numbers, building signs, street signs, and bus numbers.
 A low vision specialist will prescribe these to students who can benefit from their use and take into account the student’s unique visual needs.

 Hand Held Monocular